syndesisio/syndesis.io/content/community/contributing.md

 ### 6. Issue a Pull Request

 In order to have your commits merged into the main repository, you need to create a pull request.
-The instructions for this can be found in the GitHub Help Article [Creating a Pull Request][].
+The instructions for this can be found in the GitHub Help Article [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request).
 Essentially you do the following:

 1. Go to the site for your repository.
 2. Click the Pull Request button.
 3. Select the feature branch from your repository.
-4. Enter a title and description of your pull request mentioning the corresponding [bug database][] ticket in the description.
+4. Enter a title and description of your pull request mentioning the corresponding [bug database](https://github.com/syndesisio/syndesis/issues) ticket in the description.
 5. Review the commit and files changed tabs.
 6. Click `Send Pull Request`